jos-CZ/eway-api/README.md

 See a full demo app: https://github.com/eway-crm/eway-crm-oauth-demo

+### What OAuth Flows are support

+Currently only Authorization Code flows are supported (user is involved).
+User needs to login to get RefreshToken which is then used by the application on the backend.

 ### How to get info about recently changed items

 * Methods: *GetLastItemChangeId*, *GetBaseItemChangeId*, *GetItemChangeIdentifiers*, *GetChangedItems*